gdela/socomo/readme.md

 ```

 This will generate the `socomo.html` file and open it in the browser, where you'll see
-visualization of code structure.
+the visualization of code structure.
 Here's an example for Guava project:

 <p align="center">
   <img src="example.gif" alt="Composition of Guava viewed in Socomo">
 </p>

 To track changes to the composition commit the `socomo.html` file to your source code repository
-and add [`socomo-maven` plugin](#maven-plugin) to your `pom.xml`.
+and add [socomo-maven plugin](#maven-plugin) to your `pom.xml`.
 Whenever composition changes
-the build plugin will update the human-readable `socomo.html` file, so you'll have a history
+the build plugin will update this human-readable file, so you'll have a history of changes
-of changes in the most convenient place - in your source code repository.
+in the most convenient place - in your source code repository.

 ## Maven Plugin